Finally answering one of my most frequently asked questions: how do bloggers make money?

 Here’s my feeling about affiliate commission.
 If you are going to buy something because of content I created, I don’t feel bad about earning a small piece of that at all.
 It doesn’t increase the price you pay and I’m driving sales to that retailer.
 Win win!

 That being said, I don’t like to push products on you too much solely so that I can make more money.
-I could certainly be smarter about linking everything I can on the blog and Instagram, but I also don’t necessarily want to post sale alerts every day.
+I also don’t want to feel like I always need to be wearing something new just so I can link it.
+I try to be a smart consumer just like you do!

 The whole goal of this blog is to remind you that you are enough.
 I am here to make suggestions or tell you about the things that I love, because it’s fun!
 And maybe I’m suggesting exactly what you’ve been looking for at exactly the right time – I love when that happens!
 Seeing you guys rocking the bodysuit I’m obsessed with in your stories makes my DAY.
 But I don’t ever want you to feel like I’m always telling you that you need something new.